jb55/khankeys/Readme.md

 # KhanKeys

-Choosing colors looked so tedious, here's a script to help.
+Choosing colors looks so tedious, here's a script to help.

 This script adds color swatch keybindings to SmoothDraw for Salman Khan.